manavendradesai/HomeServiceRobot-RSE/README.md

 # HomeServiceRobot-RSE

 ## Description -->
 Project 5 of the Robotics Software Engineering Nanodegree Program at Udacity.
-Program a home service robot using ROS that automatically maps an environment and navigates to pickup and deliver objects in Gazebo.
+Program a home service robot using ROS that automatically maps an environment and navigates to pickup and deliver virtual objects in Gazebo.
+A green and square marker had to be initially displayed at the pick-up location.
+Once the virtual object was picked up, the marker had to shift to the drop-off location.

 ## Outcomes -->